-We believe that all residents, our staff and people that visit Lewes and the Eastbourne district should feel welcome, safe, valued, included and respected.
+We believe that all residents, our staff and people that visit Lewes District and Eastbourne should feel welcome, safe, valued, included and respected.
 We believe all people should have the opportunity to fulfil their potential and be free from discrimination.
 We are committed to challenging unfair discrimination in all forms, including any incidents of harassment against residents or our staff.
 Our full Equality Policy can be found on our website at www.lewes-eastbourne.gov.uk